rust-lang/rust/docs/dev/style.md

 }
 ```

-**Rational:** its useful to see the invariant relied upon by the rest of the function clearly spelled out.
+**Rationale:** its useful to see the invariant relied upon by the rest of the function clearly spelled out.

 ## Getters & Setters